davidcarbonello/pre-class-work-2018-Sullivanstatistics/Week 02/pre-class-02.md

     The plot suggests that the means and standard deviations of each given distribution are equal.This makes sense because they are all exponential distributions, where the mean is 1/lamda, and the variance is 1/lambda^2.
-Taking the square root of the variance implies that both the sd and mean are 1/lamda, hence we see a linear relationship between the two variables.
+Taking the square root of the variance implies that both the sd and mean are 1/lamda, hence we see a linear relationship between the two variables where y=x, or mean=sd.

 For each plot, explain in words what's going on.